CIF Parser¶

 ['primary', "'Bob B.'", '2']

-Individual values can be accessed with (row,column) tuples:
+In Python, individual values can be accessed with (row,column) tuples:

 >>> loop[0,1]